Clopidogrel (Plavix)

 Take this medicine with food and plenty of water to reduce side effects.
 You may need to stop taking clopidogrel before you have surgery or dental work.
 Do not just stop taking your medicine without first talking with your provider.

-Talk with your provider before taking any of these drugs:
+Talk with your provider before taking any of these medicines:

 - Heparin and other blood thinners, such as warfarin (Coumadin)